 Europa School UK offers a broad bilingual curriculum.
 With the International Baccalaureate as its end qualification, students can move on with confidence to universities in the UK or abroad.

-In the early years, Europa School currently follows the contents of the European Schools.
-We provide all sciences and maths in English.
-The second language (German or French and Spanish from 2022-23) is studied to attain near advanced level or native level in S7 (at least B2/C1 on the Common European Framework of Reference for Languages), and both history and geography are taught in this second language.
+In secondary we provide all sciences and maths teaching in English.
+The first foreign language or stream language (German or French and Spanish from 2022-23) is studied to attain near advanced level or native level in S7 (at least B2/C1 on the Common European Framework of Reference for Languages), and both history and geography are taught in the stream language.

-For the first three years, pupils follow a common curriculum, in what is known as the observation cycle.
 All pupils will begin to study a second foreign language (L3) (Italian, German, French or Spanish) from secondary year 1 until S5 after which is it optional.
-In secondary year 2, Latin is offered as an option.
+In secondary year 2, Latin is offered as an option from S2.